mookkiah/mahendran/_posts/2022-12-10-delegate-ec2-stop-and-start.md

 - Send notification (email) when instance started or stopped
 - Automatically stop when instance is not used effectively (based on log)
 - Schedule to start and stop EC2.
+- Respond properly when instance not found (YAGNI).

 ## Reference:
 - https://aws.amazon.com/premiumsupport/knowledge-center/start-stop-lambda-eventbridge/